Four Legged Turkeys, Brain Fog, And Chin Whiskers

 The mouse immediately uses his Second Chance At Life to spread the word about local available resources.
 He comes back with all his low class relatives, who wear those wife beater tee shirts.
 They drink beer all day, scratch their privates, and watch football games.

-My son cooked the turkey, rubbing spices on it, and whispering Naughty Things while he lightly spanked it, so I have no doubt it grew two extra legs just from the excitement of it all.
+My son cooked the turkey in question, rubbing spices on it and whispering Naughty Things while he lightly spanked it.
+I heard things like “Say my name,” and “It’s gonna happen,” so I have no doubt it grew two extra legs from the excitement.

 Or maybe it was the work of fairies.
 I have a little sign in the living room that says Don’t Piss Off The Fairies.